 The outline of this report is the following: Chapter 2 will present the most important points of the physics case for the ILC.
-In Chapter 3, we will present the current plan and timeline for the realization of the ILC in Japan.
+In Chapter 3, we will present the status of the current plan to realize the ILC in Japan.